junaid11P/MERN/equipment-tracker/README.md

 ## Assumptions
 - No authentication required.
-- Data is stored in a JSON file for simplicity and portability.
-- Single user environment (concurrent writes might race in JSON file implementation, but acceptable for this scope).

 ## Future Improvements
-- Add real database (MongoDB or PostgreSQL).
 - Add user authentication.
 - Add pagination for large datasets.
 - Add comprehensive error handling and logging.